Top tips for renting with pets

 Pet CV and references

 A CV and references for your pet will help your case.
-Your pets age, breed, behaviour, training, vaccinations, flea treatments and a reference from your vet and/or previous landlord will help paint a picture of what your pet will be like in the property.
+Your pet's age, breed, behaviour, training, vaccinations, flea treatments and a reference from your vet and/or previous landlord will help paint a picture of what your pet will be like in the property.

 Although this is more common for cats and dogs, other animals will benefit from a good reference which reassures the landlord too.
-It's good practice is to provide your vet's contact details and someone who can care for your pet in an emergency.
+It's good practice to provide your vet's contact details and someone who can care for your pet in an emergency.
 You should also define as best you can when you'll be away from the pet during the day or night.

 Rules for renting with a pet